OpenPalp — Your Personal Heart Rhythm Programme

 The sleep story

-Miner et al., SLEEP, 2016 — a study of hospital alarm noise found that on quieter nights, PVCs fell by 33%.
-They stayed lower the following day.
+Miner et al., SLEEP, 2016 (conference abstract) — an observational analysis of hospital alarm noise suggested that on quieter nights, PVCs were lower by approximately 33% and remained lower the following day.

 A 2021 study in JACC followed 403,187 UK Biobank participants and found a 29% lower risk of atrial fibrillation in those with healthy sleep patterns.